 It is important to remember that all surgical procedures leave scars, including ‘so-called’ scarless methods.

-Experienced plastic surgeons are extremely careful about scar placement and minimisation, with surgical scars generally fading over time with most scars being barely visible after 12 months.
+Experienced plastic surgeons are extremely careful about scar placement and minimization, with surgical scars generally fading over time with most scars fading significantly after 12 months.

 How Much Does Male Body Lift Cost?